 In order to get a death certificate, you need to register the death in a local register office.
 It’s free to register the death, but you’ll need to pay £11 for each copy of the death certificate.

 What is a death certificate?

 A death certificate is a document obtained after registering a death in the UK.
-The certificate itself is a copy of the information recorded on the death register.
+The certificate itself is a copy of the vital records present on the death register.
 A death certificate is required before you can arrange a funeral or deal with someone’s estate.